bparanj/crystal/computer/electronics/zettel/voltage.md

 ---

 ## Overview: Voltage
-Voltage, also known as electric potential difference, represents the measure of the potential energy per unit charge between two points in an electric field.
+Voltage represents the measure of the potential energy per unit charge between two points in an electric field.
 It drives the movement of electrons through a circuit.
-Voltage can be likened to the pressure pushing water through a pipe.
+Voltage is similar to the pressure pushing water through a pipe.
 In the context of circuits, voltage causes electrons to move, creating an electrical current.
+It is also known as electric potential difference.

 ---